chris-x86-64/sgq/README.md

 ## Prerequisites

-* Configure your AWS credentials on your host using awscli
+* **AWS Credentials**: Configure AWS credentials on your host using awscli:
     ```
     aws configure
     ```
-* You can also use AWS SSO login
+    You can also use AWS SSO login.

 * All VPCs you wish to examine must have the `Name` tags.